mvayngrib/DirtyDrawz/README.md

     For Registration and Account, after you done with this, just ran it like a regular react native project.
 I didn't use any dependencies so there is no need for you to install anything.
     For Order, you have to install collapsible components first.
 Check the link: https://github.com/oblador/react-native-collapsible to see how to it does.

-2. If you want to integrate them
+2. If you want to integrate them.
   As I describe above, for Registration and Account, there is no need for you to install anything.
 For Order, you have to install collapsible components first.
   Copy all these files&folders:
 	orderAssets